 How long we keep your information

 We will normally keep your information for two years (we will tell you if we keep it longer or for less time when you give us your information for something particular).
-After the two years, if we don’t have any contact with you, we will just keep a note that we know you and why and anything that has happened that may be important (like if you fell and hurt yourself at an All Stars practice) and we will get rid of everything else.
+After the two years, if we don’t have any contact with you, we will just keep a note that we know you, how we know you and anything that has happened that may be important (like if you fell and hurt yourself at an All Stars Cricket practice) and we will get rid of everything else.

 Where your data will be kept

-We usually keep your information in the United Kingdom or in the European Economic Area (if geography is not your thing and you want to know which countries are in the European Economic Area, they are listed below.
+We usually keep your information in the United Kingdom or in the European Economic Area (if geography is not your thing and you want to know which countries are in the European Economic Area, click on this link: show me the countries.

-If we need to hold your information anywhere else, we will tell you and we will protect it properly as the law tells us to.
+If we need to hold your information anywhere else, we will tell you and we will make sure we follow the rules to protect it properly.

 How we keep your information safe

 We think it is really important to keep your information safe and keep it a secret from people that are just nosey or don’t care about keeping it private.
 We have lots of technology to make sure people can’t see your information, use it or give it to anyone else unless we have given them permission.

 If you move house or something else about you changes